John Witcombe: Personal life

-John is married to Ricarda, who is also a priest.
-They married in 2000 after the death of his first wife Maureen Edwards (another fellow priest).
+John is married to Ricarda, who is also a priest, and hospital chaplain.
+They married in 2000 after the death of his first wife Maureen Edwards (also a priest).
 John has one son and two daughters with his first wife Maureen, and two step daughters with his second wife Ricarda.

+Honours

+Witcombe was awarded honorary doctorate from Warwick University (2022).
+He was awarded honorary doctorate from Coventry University (2023).